 Giving birth to a preterm baby can be a frightening and traumatic time for parents.
 Fears about the wellbeing of your baby and the sense of emergency within the delivery room can result in you and your partner feeling excluded and powerless.
 Understandably, the health of your baby will take precedent at this time and the nurses and medical staff will be focusing on ensuring that your baby’s condition is stabilised.premature baby.jpg

 However even very preterm babies sometimes go through an initial period of stability and there may be an opportunity for you to hold him in skin-to-skin contact for a short period of time.
-This can help stabilise his breathing and heart rate and stimulates mothering hormones which will help you to produce breastmilk.
+This can help stabilise his breathing and heart rate and stimulates mothering hormones which will help you to produce breast milk.
 If you are unable to have skin-to-skin contact at this time, you can look forward to when you and your baby are well enough to enjoy skin contact on the neonatal unit.

 Breastfeeding is extra-important if your baby is born preterm or is ill

-• They can be vunerable to infections
+• They can be vulnerable to infections

 • They need the milk that is specifically designed for them